 There is a statement that says, “Energy precedes matter”, which means, before you experience something in the physical it will be present in an energy state.
 Another way of saying this is — everything in existence is permeated with vibrations that communicate frequency.

 Life as we know it is the integration and physical precipitation of the harmony or disharmony of these vibrations and frequencies working together in potential and enlivened resonance.
 In simple terms, harmony is health and disharmony is dis-ease.

 The term “life force” is a good general descriptor when working with and discussing the radiant energies of living substance.

 If you have trouble engaging the concept of energy, simplify it.
 Ask yourself, why does a plant grow up against gravity?

+With intention, these "living" forces can be leveraged towards superior results in the field.
 There are many methods for increasing the life force of an ecosystem without the use of physical substance — homeopathy, implosion, magnetism, electricity, field broadcasters, biodynamic preparations, etc. These methods work to tie the ecosystem together like a grand symphony seeking crescendo.

 When the platform of BioEnergetic Agriculture is recognized and fully implemented all of the components of a healthy living system work together in a balance that results in maximum plant yields, superior nutrient density in crops, thriving humans, a substantial increase in agricultural profits, and significant ecological benefits.